 - If you waive the insurance charge in the Fall term, you may not purchase the insurance from the College in the Spring term.

 What if my own health insurance is terminated after I used it to waive the College’s insurance?

-If your health insurance coverage is terminated, you must contact Gallagher Koster at 1.877.320.1711 or firstname.lastname@example.org, within 30 days of the termination date, for information on how you may purchase health insurance directly from the insurance company.
+If your health insurance coverage is terminated, you must contact Gallagher Student Health at 1.877.320.1711 or firstname.lastname@example.org, within 30 days of the termination date, for information on how you may purchase health insurance directly from the insurance company.